Combinatorics of orbit configuration spaces: Symmetric arrangements

-\begin{definition}[\textbf{The posets $\DD(G)$}] Let $\DD(G)$ be the subposet of $\D(G)$ consisting of partial partitions whose zero block is \emph{not} a singleton. \end{definition} Note that $\DD(G)$ is precisely the subposet of $\D(G,\{0\})$ which corresponds to $T=\emptyset$ in Theorem \ref{thm:sublayers}.
-Observe that $\DD(G)$ is still a geometric lattice, and hence intervals built out of these lattices are just as well-behaved as those of our $S$-Dowling posets.
-Furthermore, one can extend to this context the description of atoms (Lemma \ref{lem:atoms}), functoriality (Proposition \ref{prop:functoriality}), and $\G$--orbits (Theorem \ref{thm:orbits}), but we omit such details.
+Note that $\DD(G)$ is precisely the subposet of $\D(G,\{0\})$ which corresponds to $T=\emptyset$ in Theorem \ref{thm:sublayers}.
+When $\DD(G)$ is a geometric lattice, intervals built out of these lattices are just as well-behaved as those of our $S$-Dowling posets.
+Furthermore, one can extend the description of atoms to this context (Lemma \ref{lem:atoms}), functoriality (Proposition \ref{prop:functoriality}), and $\G$--orbits (Theorem \ref{thm:orbits}), but we omit such details.
 In particular, the $\G$-orbits of $\P^T(G,X)$ are indexed by $\O(T\cup S)$-labeled partitions $\lambda$ of $n$ for which $\lambda_\oo\neq1$ whenever $\oo\in\O(S)\setminus\O(T)$.

+It remains to determine when the poset $\DD(G)$ is a geometric lattice, which we do in Proposition \ref{prop:geometriclattice} next.
+We note that $\DD(G)$ is not necessarily a geometric lattice when $G$ is trivial, as it fails to be atomic in general.
+However, we will see in Theorem \ref{thm:subintervals} that this potential difficulty never arises in applications: the stabilizer of any point $s\in\operatorname{Sing}_G(X)$ is nontrivial by definition.